 5

-It depends on how it is prepared.
-Traditional Wienerschnitzel is made from breaded and fried veal, which is not necessarily considered a healthy choice because of its high fat and calorie content.
+A traditional wiener schnitzel can be unhealthy or healthy; it depends on how it is prepared.
+Traditional Wiener Schnitzel is made with a breaded veal cutlet, which is unhealthy because of its high fat and calorie content.

-However, if it is prepared using lean meat and baked instead of fried, it can be a healthier option.
+However, it can be healthier if prepared using lean meat and baked instead of fried.
 It’s always a good idea to balance your diet with a variety of healthy foods and to limit your intake of fried and high-fat foods.

-The Wienerschnitzel is simple food in Germany and Austria to prepare and enjoyable to eat, so go ahead and try it.
-Enjoy this delicious dinner with your family and friends.
-It’s also great with a side of potatoes or veggies.
+The Wiener Schnitzel is a simple Austrian food that is also commonly served throughout Germany.
+It’s easy to prepare and enjoyable to eat, so go ahead and try it.
+Enjoy this delicious dinner with your family and friends at home, and dream of heading to some of the best Austrian restaurants one day to see how your efforts measure up!

-The best part about it is that you don’t need any special equipment to cook the Wienerschnitzel; all you need are your hands, some flour, and a few eggs.
-Enjoy.
+The best part is that you don’t need any special equipment to cook the above Wienerschnitzel recipe; you only need your hands, some basic ingredients, and as little as ten minutes to spare for preparation.
+Enjoy!

 Related Recipes